Regional Health Integration to Enhance Services in East Central Uganda Activity (RHITES-EC)

 - Improved stock management of essential medicines: As a result of Supervision, Performance Assessment, and Recognition Strategy (SPARS) supply chain capacity-building activities, SPARS scores increased from 44% (11/25) in December 2017 to 75% (18.7/25) by September 2021.

 - Improved availability of uninterrupted supply of HIV care commodities: Through timely ordering at 141 ART accredited sites, which increased from 90% in 2016 to 100% in 2021.

 - Improved availability of essential medicines and supplies: Stockouts of insecticide-treated nets at health facilities decreased from 60% in 2016 to 20% in September 2021.

 Water/Sanitation/Hygiene (WASH): The activity has supported facility- and community-level WASH improvement initiatives through capacity-building activities.
 All high-volume facilities and the 34 PEPFAR Health Center IIs have been trained in infection prevention and control.
 A total of 780 outdoor handwashing facilities and assorted facility WASH information, education, and communication materials were distributed to all high-volume facilities and the PEPFAR HC IIs within the region.

-Through targeted home-to-home WASH improvement campaigns and aligned social behavior change activities, the percentage of individuals who wash their hands with soap after visiting the latrine has improved from 60.5% to 80.7%.
+Through targeted home-to-home WASH improvement campaigns (guided by community diarrheal data) and aligned social behavior change activities, the percentage of individuals who wash their hands with soap after visiting the latrine at a hand washing station has improved from 60.5% to 80.6%.

-And reporting on community indicators – such as safe latrine coverage and hand washing facilities – in the national Health Management Information System has improved from 27.8% to a record-high of 90.1% in the last three years.
+And reporting on community indicators – such as safe latrine coverage and hand washing facilities – in the national Health Management Information System has improved over the first five years of RHITES-EC implementation from 27.8% by end of December 2016 to a record-high of 82% by September 2021.

 - Improved Water, Sanitation, and Hygiene Practices, Improved Health